jmvlangen/DnDtracker/D&D tracker/README.txt

 One could also combine multiple usages of the symbol . .
 For example
 	a.b.c
 will acces the value of the variable named c inside the collection stored in the variable named b inside the collection stored under the name a.
-One could think as this as the variable named c being two levels below the variable named a.
+One could think of this as the variable named c being two levels below the variable named a.
 One could therefore interpret the symbol . as going down one level.